adenh93/react-scaf/README.md

 Once your configuration is to your liking, you can start generating components by using the `scaffed` console command.
 The `scaffed` command requires one command-line argument, `--componentNames`, or its alias: `-n`.
 The `--componentNames` argument can be provided one or more component names separated by spaces, for example: `scaffed -n SomeComponent OtherComponent`.

+If you wish to generate component scaffolding with a specific configuration context loaded, you can use the optional argument `--config` or its alias `-c`.
+The `--config` argument accepts a single string denoting the configuration to use, granted that it exists in your config file.
+An example of this would be `scaffed -c ui -n SomeComponent OtherComponent`.
+Note that if this argument is not provided a value, it will default to `main`, so you __MUST__ at the very least define a `main` configuration in `.scaffed/config.json`.

 After executing the command, _scaffed_ will attempt to generate component scaffolding for all of the component names provided in the command line argument.
 For every component name, it will generate a component folder, along with all of the files and their content specified in the configuration.

 If a component already exists when _scaffed_ attempts to generate scaffolding for it, it will simply be skipped during the generation to prevent disturbing the structure of existing components.